HestiaSky/OpenSiteRec/README.md

 The folder baseline contains the implementation code of the baselines.

 We also provide a demo data of Singapore using .csv format in folder demo.

-#### Please find more information from the WebSite https://OpenSiteRec.github.io/